stephaneVercouillieBMID/slate/source/workingVersion.html.md

 3.2.Obtain user information from the ID token

 two ways of initiating transc

 App to app (tbd) channel for the end-user
 1. SP app contacts itsme
+2. Web mobile flow
+in mobile browser calls itsme app - direct contact with app using webpage

 Web to App
 1.